 Troubleshoot user issues

-Use the Director’s Help Desk view (Activity Manager page) to view information about the user:
+Use the Director’s Help Desk view (Activity Manager page) to view information about the user or session:

-- Check for details about the user’s logon, connection, and applications.
+- Check details about the session, user’s logon experience, session startup, connection, and applications.

 - Record the ICA session.